zowe/docs-site/docs/user-guide/systemrequirements.md

 The Zowe Application Framework server provides the Zowe Desktop that contains an extensible GUI with a number of applications allowing access to z/OS functions, such as the File Editor, TN3270 emulator, JES Explorer, and more.
 For more information, see [Zowe Architecture](../getting-started/zowe-architecture.md#zlux).

-### Important note for users upgrading to v1.14

-If you are upgrading to Zowe v1.14 from a previous release, and the value of ZOWE_EXPLORER_HOST does not match the host and domain that you put into your browser to access Zowe, you must update your configuration due to updated referrer-based security.

-To configure your system for the version 1.14 update, perform **one** of the following tasks:
-- Define ZWE_EXTERNAL_HOSTS as a comma-separated list of hosts that you would use to access Zowe from your browser.
-  - `ZWE_EXTERNAL_HOSTS=host1,host2,...`

-- Define ZWE_REFERRER_HOSTS as a comma-separated list for the value to be applied specifically for referrer purposes.
-  - `ZWE_REFERRER_HOSTS=host1,host2,...`

-See [Reviewing the instance env file](../user-guide/configure-instance-directory.md/#reviewing-the-instance-env-file) for additional information on the use of instance.env files.

-See [Configuring a Zowe instance via `instance.env` file](../user-guide/configure-instance-directory.md/#configuring-a-Zowe-instance-via-`instance.env`-file) for additional information on configuring instance.env files.

 - Node.js
   - **Note: Starting in September 2020, Node.js v6 will no longer be supported.
 Users are advised to update to more recent versions of Node.js**
   - On z/OS: Node.js v6.x starting with v6.14.4, v8.x (except v8.16.1), and v12.x.
 Note when using v12.x, it is highly recommended that plug-ins used are tagged.
 For more information, see [Tagging on z/OS](../extend/extend-desktop/mvd-buildingplugins.md#tagging-plugin-files-on-z-os)